Sousastep/SousaFX-docs/docs/content/bindings.rst

    Factory presets can not be edited.

-To create a binding, click one circle and drag the connection to a circle on the other side of crosspatch.
+To create a binding, click one of the input's circles and drag the connection to an output's circle.
 To delete a binding, click the connection and press the delete key.
 To save bindings, click "save / overwrite".
 The factory presets can not be overwritten.

-The bindings are mapped to be ergonomic for having the controller attached to the side of a tuba.
+The layout is set up to be ergonomic for having the controller attached to the side of a tuba.
 The right bumper, right trigger, and left trigger all change which bindings the X A B Y buttons are assigned to.
 The left trigger also changes the dpad and LB's assignments, to allow for a second bank of subdivisions.

 Click the parameter labels to open their :ref:`control logic settings <Parameter Control Logic>`.